BogdanSicu/Spring-Boot-Udemy-Course/README.md

 ### Section 7 - gradle
 - maven is java specific
 - gradle is cross platform and gradle is also completely programmable
+- maven vs gradle:
+  - maven: familiar, simple and restrictive
+  - gradle: faster build times and less verbose